ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 False
 ```

 But this gets repetitive quickly.
-And whenever we program something in a repetitive way, we try to recognize the *pattern* and abstract over the changing *parameter*, leaving only the common parts
+And whenever we program something in a repetitive way, we try to recognize the *pattern* and abstract over the changing *parameter*, leaving only the common parts.

 Here, the common pattern is ``x `mod` 10 == 0``, with a parameter named `x`.
 We can give this pattern a name, and use it instead:
 ```